 Glazing is a real struggle, especially if you are not sure of what you are doing.
-It can make or break the whole look of the piece that you have been working for days.
-Though glazing takes a lot of patience, it is a fun-filled process to do and see the piece turn out like the way you have imagined in your head is something special.
+It can make or break the whole look of the piece that you have been working on for days.
+Though glazing takes a lot of patience, it is a fun-filled process to do, and seeing the piece turn out the way you have imagined in your head is something special.
 But this can only be achieved if all the necessary steps are done in the right way.
-Even though glazing is more like an art and craft project, it requires some medical operation level preparation to get started with.
+Even though glazing is more like an art and craft project, it requires some medical operation-level preparation to get started.
 So, here is how you can get the preparation process done, so you do not miss out on anything.

 Cleanliness is everything